 - Files or sandpaper to smoothen down the sharp ends of your cut wire.

-You Can't Wire Wrap Without Wire
+Wire: You Can't Wire Wrap Without It

-When you start making jewelry with wire, you won't want to go with sterling silver right away as it is awfully expensive and let's face it, initially you're just learning.
-You can do wonderful things with simple craft wire (personally I don't like it too much, granted, but many people do), or bare copper wire, which is my favorite type.
+When you start making jewelry with wire, you won't want to go with sterling silver right away as it is awfully expensive, and let's face it—initially, you're just learning.
+You can do wonderful things with simple craft wire (personally, I don't like it too much, granted, but many people do) or bare copper wire, which is my favorite type.

 Another type of jewelry I make with copper is called chain maille, and this type is a real winner as well.
-Copper has various health properties which I don't want to go into details as I am no doctor, however by looking online a bit you will find plenty of information about it.
+Copper has various health properties, which I don't want to go into detail about as I am no doctor; however, by looking online a bit, you will find plenty of information about it.
 People with arthritis, for example, swear by the healing energy of copper.
 So overall, copper is a great all-around material to make jewelry with, be it wire wrapping, chain maille, or even metalsmithing.

 Wire Wrapping Pliers

 When it comes to jewelry making pliers for wire wrapping, the choices are endless - pretty much.
-There are so many great companies that make high quality, durable and long lasting pliers, that sometimes it's difficult to choose - and the more you speak with people, the more you'll see that everyone has their favorites.
+There are so many great companies that make high-quality, durable, and long-lasting pliers that sometimes it's difficult to choose - and the more you speak with people, the more you'll see that everyone has their favorites.

-For example in the image above you can see several round nose pliers that I've accumulated over time.
+For example, in the image above, you can see several round-nose pliers that I've accumulated over time.
 I'm certain that I have more, but this is what I found on the quick to take a picture of.
 But I think you get the idea.

-Note: when you buy chain nose pliers make sure the inside part is smooth and not grooved like those you buy at the hardware store as those will not be useful in wire wrapping at all.
+Note: when you buy chain-nose pliers, make sure the inside part is smooth and not grooved like those you buy at the hardware store, as those will not be useful in wire wrapping at all.

-If I had to buy a new set of chain nose pliers, which ones will I go for?
-Well, the Wubbers of course, no doubt about it!
+If I had to buy a new set of chain-nose pliers, which ones will I go for?
+Well, the Wubbers, of course, no doubt about it!

-If you look at the image above, I have the two Wubbers (the two blue on the left side—think and regular size) and I have some others as well.
+If you look at the image above, I have the two Wubbers (the two blue on the left side—think and regular size), and I have some others as well.
 The pliers on the right side have a plastic head on them, and this is perfect when you want to straighten the wire without marring them with the pliers.
 The second blue/black from the right are my trusted Lindstrom.

 I use them for wire wrapping and chain maille as well.
 Now they're a bit more expensive than other brands, but they're 100% worth getting.
 The quality of these pliers is pretty much unmatched.

-Flush Cutters - A Must
+Flush Cutters: A Must

-Now these are not pliers, but I add them here because they look similar to the others, with two handles and all.
+Now, these are not pliers, but I add them here because they look similar to the others, with two handles and all.
 Except they have a very different purpose: to cut your wire to the desired length.
-You simply can't work without them, so when you're stocking up on jewelry making tools, make sure you get one of these as well.
+You simply can't work without them, so when you're stocking up on jewelry-making tools, make sure you get one of these as well.

 The cutters on the left are Xuron brand, and on the right are some no-name brand cutters that I've been using for several years.
-I bought these yellow pliers in the hardware store many years ago, but these days you can get quality flush cutters made especially for jewelry.
+I bought these yellow pliers in the hardware store many years ago, but these days, you can get quality flush cutters made especially for jewelry.

-Why Should The Cutters Be FLUSH?
+Why Should the Cutters Be Flush?

 When you buy your cutters, make sure they're flush on one end.
-This means that one side is flat, so that when you cut your wire, you won't end up with burrs and sticky points.
+This means that one side is flat so that when you cut your wire, you won't end up with burrs and sticky points.
 You need to cut the wire against the flat side to have a nice end that won't scratch the skin on contact.

-Other Basic Tools For Wire Wrapping Jewelry
+Other Basic Tools for Wire Wrapping Jewelry

-Hammers And Mallets
+Hammers and Mallets

-Hammers are quite the necessary tools when making jewelry because they allow you to do several things in the process: very useful for shaping the wire, for work—hardening it and flattening it.
+Hammers are quite the necessary tools when making jewelry because they allow you to do several things in the process: very useful for shaping the wire, for work—hardening it, and flattening it.
 I have several hammers that I use for wire wrapping and metalsmithing purposes, and the truth is, one can never have enough hammers, and just like me, you will find a use for each and any of them.

-For example in the photo above, the last hammer on the right is actually one that I found in my kitchen after some cursory scavenging in my drawers.
+For example, in the photo above, the last hammer on the right is actually one that I found in my kitchen after some cursory scavenging in my drawers.
 It has a wooden flat end and a metal one that I initially bought—but never used—for meat.

-Thus when you don't have a raw hide or plastic mallet to start with, your kitchen can be a great source to check for useful tools.
+Thus when you don't have a rawhide or plastic mallet to start with, your kitchen can be a great source to check for useful tools.
 Once you use a mallet for your jewelry, don't ever put it back in your kitchen—buy a new one for preparing food!

 Here is an earring that I made using only hammers and nothing much else (except a punch to make a small hole in one end).
 I only have one earring done so far, it's still a work in progress, but you can see here the result already.

-While this jewelry piece is not made with wire wrapping technique, it has been made with wire and a few hammers, nothing else.
+While this jewelry piece is not made with the wire wrapping technique, it has been made with wire and a few hammers, nothing else.
 Very easy and fun to make.

-Files, Sandpaper And Other Polishing Tools
+Files, Sandpaper and Other Polishing Tools

 Each piece of jewelry you make with metal, be it sheet or wire, will need to be polished for a smooth surface and to file away the rough ends and edges.
-Not everyone likes this final jewelry making stage, but there is just no way around it, it has to be done.
+Not everyone likes this final jewelry-making stage, but there is just no way around it; it has to be done.

 There are different tools for finishing your jewelry, and I'll show you some that I have and use.